jennahamlin/tinselR/README.md

 ### What is Tinsel?

-Tinsel at its' most basic level is a graphical viewer of newick-formatted phylogenetic trees and as an application for producing publication-ready figures.The **power** of Tinsel comes with combining a genetic distance matrix for annotating a tree for epidemological outbreak analyses.
+Tinsel at its' most basic level is a graphical viewer of newick-formatted phylogenetic trees and as an application for producing publication-ready figures.The **power** of Tinsel comes with combining a genetic distance matrix for annotating a tree for epidemiological outbreak analyses.
 A genetic distance matrix contains snp differences for all pairwise comparisons for the tips on the tree.

+### Requires -
+ - tibble_2.1.3 - problems arise if you use tibble_3.0.3
+ - stringi_1.4.* problems arise if you use stringi_1.5.3
+ - ggtree
+ - treeio

 ### Quick Start